Skip to content

 Streaming

 Orqen supports streaming responses.
-Tool pruning happens before the stream begins, so the first token arrives without extra latency.
+Payload optimization happens before the stream begins, so the first token can arrive without waiting on mid-stream processing.

 from openai import OpenAI